Group photo July 2021

 Richard did his DPhil at the University of Oxford in the area of atomic spectroscopy (pressure broadening of spectral lines).
 He then spent a year working at the Kernforschungszentrum Karlsruhe on laser spectroscopy of unstable isotopes.
 After a further year in Oxford working mainly on the Oxford atomic parity violation experiment he moved to the National Physical Laboratory where he was involved in the first UK experiment on laser cooling of trapped ions.
 He moved to Imperial College as a lecturer in 1986 where he set up experiments on quantum optics with laser-cooled trapped ions.
 These experiments now include work on Coulomb crystals and ultrahigh resolution spectroscopy.
 He is also currently involved in the SPECTRAP project at GSI Darmstadt.
 He is now a Professor of Experimental Physics at Imperial College.

-Dr. Florian Mintert
+Prof. Florian Mintert

 2000 Diploma, University of Hamburg